cbrnr/sleepecg/README.md

 ![MITDB metrics](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/mitdb_metrics.svg)

 For analysis of heartrate variability, detecting the exact location of heartbeats is essential.
-As a measure of how accurately a detector is, we computed Pearson's correlation coefficient between resampled RRI time series deduced from annotated and detected beat locations from all [GUDB](https://github.com/berndporr/ECG-GUDB) records.
+As a measure of how accurate a detector is, we computed Pearson's correlation coefficient between resampled RRI time series deduced from annotated and detected beat locations from all [GUDB](https://github.com/berndporr/ECG-GUDB) records.
 Our implementation detects peaks in the bandpass-filtered ECG signal, so it produces stable RRI time series without any post-processing.

 ![GUDB pearson correlation](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/gudb_pearson.svg)